Rachel Richardson Head of ESG

 Rachel has oversight of the ESG practice at the firm and is committed to helping support our clients’ sustainability goals.
 In addition, she is driving change within the firm to ensure that we operate in a way that has a more positive impact on our stakeholders and community.

 Rachel advised debt funds, private equity sponsors and other financial institutions on a wide range of financing transactions with a focus on all aspects of leveraged and acquisition finance transactions, acting for both the firm’s lender-side and borrower-side clients.
-She also advised on fund finance and specialty finance issues.
+She also advised on fund finance and specialty finance issues, before advising solely on ESG matters.

 Rachel’s experience includes a secondment to a global financial institution during which time she advised on a broad range of transactions.